itsWindows11/Carpeddit/privacy-policy.md

 We only collect data that's useful for diagnostics and analytics such as how many users are using the app, crash info.

 We might need a copy of your log file for additional data when creating an issue.
 This can further help us when fixing a bug.
+Your personal data is not included in the data we collect or the log files.